 Sales is a lot about experience and a lot about mentorship.
 You never know what you’re going to get from day to day, and you most definitely won’t get the same situation twice.
 On any given day, you can encounter a slew of scenarios and you won’t always have the answers needed to address them.

-For me coming from a non-sales background, a strong mentor in Jen was essential to fill in the gaps in those circumstances.
-I was never afraid to not know an answer because I could always call Jen for assistance.
+For me coming from a non-sales background, a strong mentor was essential to fill in the gaps in those circumstances.
+I was never afraid to not know an answer because I could always call her for assistance.

-Now let me clarify here that this wasn’t (and isn’t) an instance of “I call Jen and she gives me the answers.
+Now let me clarify here that this wasn’t (and isn’t) an instance of “I call my mentor and she gives me the answers.
 Sale complete!”
-Most definitely, Jen had the depth of experience within Matlen and within the industry where she could have done that, though.
+Most definitely, she had the depth of experience within Matlen and within the industry where she could have done that, though.

 Instead, she would offer perspective or color the situation differently to help me come to the best answer on my own.
 At the time, I didn’t realize how incredible that distinction was and how it would impact my growth.
 But nurturing my ability to see things from new points of view and come to strong conclusions on my own was invaluable.